wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

     *   (f) that details relating to any named person in the information, such as the person's address, telephone number, or place of employment, not be disclosed.

-    (5) If any information is disclosed under this section to the defendant's counsel and, before the proceedings are determined, that counsel ceases to act for the defendant, the counsel must return the information and any copies of it in the possession of the defendant or the defendant's counsel to the Court or Registrar, together with a declaration that those copies have been returned.
+    (5) If any information is disclosed under this section to the defendant's counsel and, before the proceedings are determined, that counsel ceases to act for the defendant, the counsel must return the information and any copies of it in the possession of the defendant or the defendant's counsel to the court or Registrar, together with a declaration that those copies have been returned.

-    (6) If any person fails to comply with subsection (5) without reasonable excuse the Court may, on its own motion or on the application of the prosecutor, deal with the failure as a contempt of Court.
+    (6) If any person fails to comply with subsection (5) without reasonable excuse the court may, on its own motion or on the application of the prosecutor, deal with the failure as a contempt of court.

-#### General powers of Courts in relation to disclosure
+#### General powers of courts in relation to disclosure

 ##### 30 Court order for disclosure of information

-*   (1) The defendant may apply to the Court for an order that a particular item of information or type of information in the possession or control of the prosecutor be disclosed on the grounds that---
+*   (1) The defendant may apply to the court for an order that a particular item of information or type of information in the possession or control of the prosecutor be disclosed on the grounds that---

     *   (a) the defendant is entitled to the information under [section 12][16], [13][17], or [14][18], as the case may be, and---

         *   (i) the prosecutor failed to disclose the information; or

-        *   (ii) the prosecutor refused under [section 14][18], [16][20], [17][21], or [18][22] to disclose the information, and---
+        *   (ii) the prosecutor refused under [section 14][18], [16][21], [17][22], or [18][23] to disclose the information, and---

-            *   (A) none of the reasons described in [section 16][20], [17][21], or [18][22] for which information could be withheld applies to the information; or
+            *   (A) none of the reasons described in [section 16][21], [17][22], or [18][23] for which information could be withheld applies to the information; or

-            *   (B) in the case of a refusal under [section 17][21], the information ought to have been disclosed under section 17(3); or
+            *   (B) in the case of a refusal under [section 17][22], the information ought to have been disclosed under section 17(3); or

-            *   (C) in the case of a refusal under [section 18][22], the information ought to have been disclosed under section 18(2); or
+            *   (C) in the case of a refusal under [section 18][23], the information ought to have been disclosed under section 18(2); or